 Civil rights may be an obstacle for those trying to get help for their loved one with schizophrenia.
 Strict laws protecting patients from involuntary commitment may prevent families from getting a severely mentally ill loved one the help they need, which can be frustrating for all involved in seeking treatment.
 These laws vary from state to state; generally, when people are dangerous to themselves or others due to a mental disorder, the police can assist in getting them an emergency psychiatric evaluation and even hospitalization, if needed.
 In some situations, staff from a local community mental health center can evaluate an individual’s illness at home if he or she will not voluntarily go in for treatment.

-6 Tips to Help Family Members and Friends
+6 Tips to Help Family Members and Friends of a Schizophrenic Person

 Based upon material from the National Institute of Mental Health.